 Since we hunt on such well managed private land with good road access, we conduct our Chamois and Tahr hunts without using a helicopter.
 No other New Zealand hunting outfitter can match our historic success rate or consistently harvests big, mature Tahr and Chamois without using a helicopter like we do.
 For this reason, we are the premier destination for hunters who want a free range hunt on foot for these alpine species.

-The New Zealand hunting packages listed below are valid for hunts booked in 2021.
+The New Zealand hunting packages listed below are valid for hunts booked in 2023 and 2024.
 Contact us for specific dates available.

 New Zealand Hunting Packages